Please Note: Philosophy and Religion courses are changing.

 PHIL 360.
 Feminist Philosophy.
 3 Credits.

 This course will investigate theories and major ideas of feminist philosophers.
 The course may be approached as an historical examination of the different "waves" of feminism, or topically, by considering themes like: women and the body, the feminine and the spirit, philosophy of sex/gender, feminist art, postmodern feminism, etc. Central figures in feminist philosophy who may be studied include: Charlotte Perkins Gilman, Simone de Beauvoir, Susan Bordo, Catharine MacKinnon, Luce Irigaray, Audre Lorde, Judith Butler, Donna Haraway, Sara Ahmed, and Chandra Talpade Mohanty.
-S, even years.
+S, odd years.

 PHIL 450.
 Philosophy, Economics, and Politics.
 3 Credits.

 This course provides an introduction to the discipline sometimes called "political economy" and illustrates its connection to political philosophy in general.
 It focuses on the relationship between political and economic structures, with a special emphasis on the nature and problems of liberal capitalist democracies.
 Students will read classic and contemporary thinkers, and primary and secondary sources.
 Offered Spring every 3 years.
+F, odd years.